 - Captain Marvel is, point-for-point, an exact match in all abilities for Superman (minus not having Heat Vision and Freezing Breath), but completely lacks Supe's weaknesses (Kryptonite and Magic).
 So, while you have a case of having TWO Marios of the DCU, Superman still comes out as the leader of the DCU because of one very important quality: Superman has the charisma of a leader.
 He also lacks the sensory powers that allow Superman to so effectively protect so much of the Earth.

-- Batman could also be seen as the Mario.
-He's not the strongest, fastest, or the smartest, but he has enough of this traits to get him through battles with people like Solomon Grundy, Prometheus, and Bane.
-He's also this when you compare him to his bat-family.
-Specifically: Dick Grayson (Most Agile and the better leader), Tim Drake (Best Detective and Strategist/Tactician), Barbara Gordon (Best Spy/Information), Cassandra Cain (Best Fighter), Stephanie Brown (Best People Person).
+- Batman could also be seen as a Jack-of-All-Stats among non-powered heroes in general and the Bat-family in particular.
+He's not the strongest, fastest, or the smartest, but he has more than enough of these traits to get him through battles with people like Solomon Grundy, Prometheus, and Bane.
+Dick Grayson (Most Agile and the better leader), Tim Drake (Best Detective and Strategist/Tactician), Barbara Gordon (Best Spy/Information), Cassandra Cain (Best Fighter), Stephanie Brown (Best People Person).
 Nevertheless, the combination of all of his talents still makes him "The World's Greatest Detective".